akil3s79/hellFuzzer/README.md

 hellFuzzer is a Python-based tool that systematically discovers hidden directories and files on web servers.
 Built from the ground up for speed and real-world pentesting scenarios, it delivers professional-grade performance with an intuitive interface.

-**New in v1.1: Intelligent Content Detection** - Automatically highlights interesting findings like config files, backups, admin panels, and credentials with visual markers and confidence levels.
+v1.1: Intelligent Content Detection - Automatically highlights interesting findings like config files, backups, admin panels, and credentials with visual markers and confidence levels.

+**New in v1.2: Enterprise Features** - Multiple authentication methods, smart recursion, and professional reporting with Pwndoc JSON export.

 ## Why I Built This